TermanEmil/CameraController/README.md

 ## Timelapse file transfer
 1. Mount the nfs server
-2. Watch for any changes in `./Timelapses` and transfer all any files inside to the nfs server
+2. Watch for any changes in `./Timelapses` and transfer all the files inside to the nfs server

 #### Requirements
-- nfs-common
+`apt install nfs-common inotify-tools`
-- inotify-tools

 - **Setup**: `./scripts/setup_timelapse_file_transfer.sh`